-First up we will talk about Tricorn Black’s color properties, then look through some real homes, see some color palette inspo, and finally take a look at some dupes!
+Let’s talk about must-know facts about Tricorn Black (like undertones), look through some real homes, peruse a color palette, and finally take a look at some dupes!

 Tricorn Black is widely considered the “Blackest Black” on the market.
 It is a true black, and one of the only fail safe “always-looks-black” options.